spcourse/populations-oo/contents.md

 # Populations

-You have been using many objects in earlier assignment.
+You have been using many objects in earlier assignments.
 Every string, number, set, dictionary, list, etc. is an object.
-But you haven't learned yet what an object really is.
+But you haven't yet learned what an object actually is.

 In this module you will learn a very powerful programming paradigm: object oriented programming.